 |Photo by Sabrina Fonseca|

 All the Faces of the Moon is being offered for 29 consecutive performances through Oct.
-3. Jean-Michele Gregory directs.
+3. It officially opens Sept.
+11. Jean-Michele Gregory directs.

-Each evening promises a unique monologue that features one of 29 oil paintings commissioned and created for this show by the Russian artist Larissa Tokmakova, illustrating and illuminating the story Daisey is telling.
+Each evening promises a unique monologue that will feature one of 29 oil paintings commissioned and created for this show by the Russian artist Larissa Tokmakova, illustrating and illuminating the story Daisey is telling.

 Audiences can experience these performances live, and also follow online by listening to the free podcast as the story unfolds.
 Links to the audio from the previous night's performance will be available at publictheater.org at noon each day.

 According to the Public, "Each evening stands alone as a single episode, but together they create a living theatrical novel set against the secret history of New York City—a city that is loved and loathed and larger than life.
 From Pentecostal church services held in IKEA showrooms to Nikola Tesla's laboratories in the Lower East Side, from the infamous Mole People's convocations deep beneath the subway lines to the hidden and terrifying plans of Robert Moses, Daisey weaves a story of ordinary magic in a most extraordinary city.
 Night after night he will strive like Scheherazade to tell the largest story ever attempted in the American theatre."